brettkromkamp/awesome-knowledge-management/README.md

 - [exegesis](https://exegesis.io/) - A writing app for caputuring and sharing disorganized, non-linear, creative thinking.
 - [Apache TinkerPop](https://tinkerpop.apache.org/) - A graph computing framework for both graph databases (OLTP) and graph analytic systems (OLAP).
 - [Infinity Maps](https://infinitymaps.io/en/) - A knowledge management system to help you organize, structure and share your knowledge.
+- [Rekowl](https://rekowl.com/) - A personal knowledge management system to help you also get better at remembering.
+- [Kite](https://erkal.github.io/kite/) - A graph visualization and analysis tool.

 ## Semantic Web and RDF Ecosystem